awsdocs/amazon-kendra-developer-guide/doc_source/API_JiraConfiguration.md

  ** SecretArn **   <a name="Kendra-Type-JiraConfiguration-SecretArn"></a>
 The Amazon Resource Name \(ARN\) of a secret in AWS Secrets Manager contains the key\-value pairs required to connect to your Jira data source\.
 The secret must contain a JSON structure with the following keys:
 + jiraId—The Jira username\.
 + jiraCredentials—The Jira API token\.
-For more information on creating an API token in Jira, see [ Authentication for a Jira data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-jira.html#jira-authentication)\.
+For more information on creating an API token in Jira, see [ Using a Jira data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-jira.html)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`